Why Tabletop Role Playing Games?

-What is Table Top Role-Playing Game Therapy (TT-RPG)?
+What is Tabletop Role-Playing Game Therapy (TRPG)?

-TT-RPG Therapy is group therapy which utilizes narrative and role play therapies combined into a game where participants work as a team to solve problems, improve interpersonal effectiveness, increase distress-tolerance, and increase critical thinking skills through the use of storytelling and game play.
+TRPG Therapy is group therapy which utilizes narrative and role play therapies combined into a game where participants work as a team to solve problems, improve interpersonal effectiveness, increase distress-tolerance, and increase critical thinking skills through the use of storytelling and game play.

 What happens during a session?

-During TT-RPG Therapy, group members meet together for 90 minutes and interact with the therapist who acts as the main storyteller.
+During TRPG Therapy, group members meet together for 90 minutes and interact with the therapist who acts as the main storyteller.
 Group members must make decisions based on the story and choose how their character will interact with other group members’ characters, and characters from the story referred to as non-player characters or NPCs.
 The therapist will create challenges for participants which focus on developing social skills, increasing distress tolerance, increasing communication skills, increasing, problem solving skills, and more.

-What are the benefits of TT-RPG Therapy?
+What are some of the benefits of TRPG’s?

 Many games emphasize competition between players.
 Players are pitted against one another seeking advantage against their opponent, and ultimately one rises triumphant from the group.